 One of the core features of Microsoft Teams, as a collaboration hub, is a file-sharing function.
 In this blog post we’re gonna cover a few situations when file-sharing takes place, and show how to handle them.

-Sharing files inside Microsoft Teams
+Sharing files between Microsoft Teams members

 To access the files from the folder, you click the “Files” tab above the conversation window.
 You can add an existing file to your library, or create and add new files.

-Sharing files outside the Microsoft Teams
+Sharing files with people outside the Microsoft Teams

 Now and then, you might want to share a file with somebody outside your Team.
 For example, a member of the Marketing Team might want to show advertising receipts to the Finance Team.